IshanRTripathi/TaskScheduler/README.md

 # TaskScheduler
-A REST API based apllication similar to JIRA software
+A REST API based application similar to JIRA software

+Refer to images/ for sample requests